 Adding brake fluid to the power steering reservoir can damage the power steering system.
 Adding brake fluid to the power steering system can damage the power steering pump and seals if it isn't removed promptly.

 If you add brake fluid to the power steering system, don't start the engine.
 Instead, use a suction pump or syringe to remove as much fluid as possible from the power steering reservoir.

 Fill the power steering reservoir up to the correct level using the recommended power steering fluid for your car.

 If you have driven for a few hundred miles or have started the engine even after the incident, the brake fluid has mixed with power steering fluid and most likely reached all components of the power steering system.

 The recommended repair is to complete a power steering system flush.
-A mechanic will have to disconnect the return line to the power steering pump and extract all the old fluid then fill it with the correct fluid.
-A power steering fluid flush is recommended if you added even a small amount of brake fluid to the power steering pump and then started the engine.
+A mechanic will have to disconnect the return line to the power steering pump and extract all the old fluid, then fill it with the correct fluid.
+A power steering fluid flush is recommended if you add even a small amount of brake fluid to the power steering pump and then start the engine.

 Why should you not mix brake and power steering fluid?

 Brake fluid, when added to the power steering fluid, changes the chemistry of the power steering fluid.
 Properties of the power steering fluid change can lead to the damage or premature failure of the power steering pump and rack seals.